woduda/exchange-rate-app/readme.md

 # Exchange Currency App

 Please follow instruction to setup project.
 Make sure docker-compose is already installed in your environment.
-Navigate to projekt root and then:
+Navigate to project root and then:

 * ```cd docker```
 * ```docker-compose build```